renatom01/ai_agent_sql/README.md

   Ensure that you have a valid OpenAI API key and set it in the `.env` file.

 - **Database Connection:**
   The script is configured to connect to an SQLite database named `Chinook.db`.
 Modify the `SQLDatabase.from_uri` line in the script if your database has a different name or location.
+To details on database installation: https://database.guide/2-sample-databases-sqlite/

 ## Dependencies

 - Langchain
 - dotenv

+## Demonstration

+A short demonstration of the chatbot is available at: https://youtu.be/NjisPC3nPbc

+## Example of Questions

+- What is the maximum date to return a product?
+- What are the refund policies?
+- What is the status on invoice id 262?
+(Any Invoice Id can be provided)
+- Questions related to the database, what are the most sold genre or country.